Taiwanese indigenous peoples: Tribes

-Despite recent changes in the field of anthropology and a shift in government objectives, the Pingpu and Gaoshan labels in use today maintain the form given by the Qing to reflect aborigines' acculturation to Han culture.
-The current recognized aborigines are all regarded as Gaoshan, though the divisions are not and have never been based strictly on geographical location.
+Despite recent changes in the field of anthropology and a shift in government objectives, the Pingpu and Gaoshan labels in use today maintain the form given by the Qing to reflect indigenous' acculturation to Han culture.
+The current recognized indigenous are all regarded as Gaoshan, though the divisions are not and have never been based strictly on geographical location.
 The Amis, Saisiat, Tao and Kavalan are all traditionally Eastern Plains cultures.
 The distinction between Pingpu and Gaoshan people continues to affect Taiwan's policies regarding indigenous peoples, and their ability to participate effectively in government.

-Although the ROC's Government Information Office officially lists 16 major groupings as "tribes," the consensus among scholars maintains that these 16 groupings do not reflect any social entities, political collectives, or self-identified alliances dating from pre-modern Taiwan.
-The earliest detailed records, dating from the Dutch arrival in 1624, describe the aborigines as living in independent villages of varying size.
+Although the ROC's Government Information Office officially lists 16 major groupings as "tribes", the consensus among scholars maintains that these 16 groupings do not reflect any social entities, political collectives, or self-identified alliances dating from pre-modern Taiwan.
+These divisions did not always correspond to distinctions drawn by the indigenous themselves.
+The earliest detailed records, dating from the Dutch arrival in 1624, describe the indigenous as living in independent villages of varying size.
 Between these villages there was frequent trade, intermarriage, warfare and alliances against common enemies.
 Using contemporary ethnographic and linguistic criteria, these villages have been classed by anthropologists into more than 20 broad (and widely debated) ethnic groupings, which were never united under a common polity, kingdom or "tribe".
+However, the categories have become so firmly established in government and popular discourse over time that they have become de facto distinctions, serving to shape in part today's political discourse within the Republic of China (ROC), and affecting Taiwan's policies regarding indigenous peoples.

 Since 2005, some local governments, including Tainan City in 2005, Fuli, Hualien in 2013, and Pingtung County in 2016, have begun to recognize Taiwanese Plain Indigenous peoples.
 The numbers of people who have successfully registered, including Kaohsiung City Government that has opened to register but not yet recognized, as of 2017 are: